weaviate/weaviate-io/developers/weaviate/api/graphql/vector-search-parameters.md

 ## Built-in parameters

-B​uilt-in search parameters are available in all Weaviate instances and don't require any modules.​
+Built-in search parameters are available in all Weaviate instances and don't require any modules.

 ### nearVector